osayamenja/Megatron-DeepSpeed/README.md

 We assume you are using Linux.

 ## Setup
-- Create a venv. **This is necessary for downloading apex.**
+- Create a `venv`. **This is necessary for downloading apex.**
 - Go to [NVIDIA/apex](https://github.com/NVIDIA/apex#linux) and follow those instructions to download apex.
 - Check the [requirements.txt](./requirements.txt) and install all missing packages from pip **except `apex`, the first one**

 ## Run
 - Download the datasets by running this [script](./dataset/download_books.sh) in the dataset directory.
-- The 125M and 350M MoE scripts are the most up do date and have been tested to work.
+- The 125M and 350M MoE scripts are the most up to date and have been tested.
 - You can run either of `ds_pretrain_gpt_350M_MoE128.sh` or `ds_pretrain_gpt_125M_MoE64.sh`.
-- If you want to run larger models then just update the needed scripts such that the data file paths match either of the above.
+- If you want to run larger models, just update the needed scripts such that the data file paths match either of the above.
-- Ensure to verify`NUM_GPUS` and add any command line switches of interest.
+- Ensure to verify `NUM_GPUS` and add any command line switches of interest.
 See Deepspeed.ai [documentation](https://www.deepspeed.ai/tutorials/mixture-of-experts-nlg/) for more details.

 Below is the original README from Megatron-Deepspeed.
 ------